ArchivesSpace Spreadsheet

 Rather than beginning to work in the template, you’ll want to make a copy by using Save As to the proper file location.
 To save properly, follow this pile path: Share Point > spec > Collections > Processed Collections > Finding Aid Files > choose the group you’re adding to > add a folder with your collections identifier (ex: MG 571).

 Fields in the spreadsheet template that are colored RED are required fields.
 This template is usually used for collections that are more than one box.
-Alternately, small collections can be added manually in ArchiveSpace.
+Alternately, small collections can be added manually in ArchivesSpace.

 spreadsheet example